ch4mpy/spring-addons/samples/tutorials/reactive-client/README.md

 Also, what if we actually need to users to have several authorized clients at the same time (for instance be authenticated on Google and Facebook at the same time to query Google API and Facebook graph from the same client)?
 Well, as suggested in previous section, you might have to provide with an alternate `ServerOAuth2AuthorizedClientRepository`.
 This repo client starters propose such an implementation storing an authentication per issuer in the user session and then resolving the right one (with its subject) before trying to retrieve an authorized client.
 Again, if you don't want to use those starters, you'll have to write [your own](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.developing-auto-configuration).

-Last, you might have a look a integration tests in source code to see how access control rules to `/`, `/login` and `nice.html` are verified with mocked security contexts.
+Last, you might have a look into integration tests in source code to see how access control rules to `/`, `/login` and `nice.html` are verified with mocked security contexts.